LartTyler/prometheus-client/README.md

     $histogram->observe(7010);
 ```

 Since histograms are often used for timing, there are two built-in utility methods for working with time.
+Please note
+that you will need to install the [`symfony/stopwatch`](https://symfony.com/doc/current/components/stopwatch.html)
+component in order to use timing features.

 ```php
 <?php